Quaich – Scotland’s Cup of Friendship

 A Quaich is a traditional Scottish shallow drinking cup with two handles on opposite sides that is typically carved out of wood, probably in imitation of a scallop shell from which drams of whisky are believed to have been drunk.
 There were also larger Quaichs used for ale, the largest surviving one being big enough to hold 1,5 pints.

-What’s the story behind the Quaich?
+What’s the history of the Quaich?

 The “Loving Cup” is a cherished Scottish invention that originated in the Highlands, where it’s been used for centuries.
 Quaich making was a highly regarded profession in Scotland in the 17th century.
 The earliest Quaichs were made from a single piece of wood, with the lugs (handles) sometimes covered with silver – which provided a perfect place for engraving the initials of the owner.
 (Carving your initials pretty much everywhere used to be very popular in Scotland.)